 Based on the Emergency, we would activate members of the Emergency Incident Command System.
-Pending level of Emergency communication locally is reported to parents via the ParentSquare system.
+Pending level of Emergency communication locally is reported to parents by the Connect Ed telephone system.
 Significant Emergencies are then reported by the District.

 Types of Emergencies & Specific Procedures